Quin-Riley-A/pizza-parlor/TEST.md

 ```

 #### **Test 3** ####
-*The price will round up to the next cent on tax lest an avalanching fraction of a cents accrue*
+*The price will round up to the next cent on tax lest an avalanching fraction of a cents accrue.*

 **Code:**
 ```javascript